FNNDSC/ChRIS_ultron_backEnd/README.md

 ![License][license-badge]
 ![Last Commit][last-commit-badge]

 The core backend service for the ChRIS distributed software platform, also known by the anacronym "CUBE".
-Internally the
-service is implemented as a Django-MySQL project offering a [collection+json](http://amundsen.com/media-types/collection/) REST API.
+Internally the service is implemented as a Django-MySQL project offering a [collection+json](http://amundsen.com/media-types/collection/) REST API.
+Important ancillary components include the ``pfcon``, ``pman``, and ``pfioh`` collection of coordinating, managing, and file transfer services.

 ## ChRIS development, testing and deployment